Gotabaya Rajapaksa: Return to Sri Lanka

+Conviction of economic mismanagement

+On 14 November 2023, following a case filed by Transparency International Sri Lanka (TISL) and other four activists, the Supreme Court of Sri Lanka found Rajapaksa, his brothers Mahinda and Basil and several other officials guilty of economic mismanagement between 2019 and 2022, stating that the respondents breached the fundamental rights to equal protection of the law in terms of Article 12(1) of the Constitution.
+While no claim was made for compensation by the petitioners, the court ordered that each petitioner was entitled to a legal cost of Rs.150,000 (USD450) by the respondents.

 Honours and awards

 Decorations and medals

 During his 20 years of military service, Rajapaksa has received medals from three Presidents of Sri Lanka, J.R.
 Jayewardene, Ranasinghe Premadasa and D.B.
 Wijetunga.
 These include the gallantry medals, Rana Wickrama Padakkama and Rana Sura Padakkama, service medals and campaign medals.
-He received the Eastern Humanitarian Operations Medal and the Northern Humanitarian Operations Medal during his tenor as Defense Secretary.
+He received the Eastern Humanitarian Operations Medal and the Northern Humanitarian Operations Medal during his tenure as Defense Secretary.

 Honorary degrees

 Gotabaya Rajapaksa received an Honorary Doctorate, a Doctor of Letters from the University of Colombo on 6 September 2009, along with his brother President Mahinda Rajapaksa following public acclaim as a war hero.

 Environmental awards

 In July 2020, he was awarded the Zero carbon certificate for conducting his election campaign representing SLPP in eco-friendly manner.
 His election campaign became the first zero carbon election campaign in the world.